-In Semester 2 both the breadth and depth of knowledge of the substantive content of programme are refined through the compulsory modules Understanding and Managing Innovation, Understanding and Managing Creativity.
-It is in this semester that students begin to focus their studies on one or two specific industries or technology clusters (A3, B3, C4), as they are required to take at least one of the Primary ICEm electives.
-It is also in this semester that students begin work on The ICEm Extended Individual Project, which gives students the opportunity to develop advanced knowledge and understanding (A1-3, A5), and to further refine their cognitive skills, subject-specific/practical skills, and key transferable skills (B1-4, C1-4, D1-7).
+In Semester 2 both the breadth and depth of knowledge of the substantive content of the programme are refined through the compulsory modules.
+It is also in this semester that students begin work on the ICEm Dissertation, which gives students the opportunity to develop advanced knowledge and understanding (A1-3, A5), and to further refine their cognitive skills, subject-specific/practical skills, and key transferable skills (B1-4, C1-4, D1-7).
 The individual supervision given to students during semester 2 and the research semester ensure continued progress with these outcomes.
 A full mapping of outcomes against modules is given in Appendix 1.